Last updated on December 26th, 2022 at 02:42 pm

 The title of this guide says, ‘practicable’ ways, as such I’m going to paint another scenario: My business makes a daily profit of N2000 after all expenses.

 Because of that, I budget N500 for a beer every day, that’s a minus to my daily income.
 But because I feel I’ve surpassed my projection, I feel I still have N1,500 left is a good reason for me to make daily taking a bottle of beer culture.

 No business succeeds with this kind of practice.
 Taking your business to the next level means you have to make many sacrifices you wouldn’t ordinarily have made.

 It’s important to separate your personal flexing lifestyle from your business finance.
 Regardless of how small the amount you take out of your business income, it’s going to have an effect, most especially for a start-up.

 Business Finance Record

 In one of our guides, we highlighted some of the benefits of keeping records for small business owners, you can find it at: https://infomediang.com/benefits-of-record-keeping-to-business-owners

-To guard your business from collapsing, take stock of every expense, regardless of how small it is, it matters.
-Stop the sydrome of “it’s my business”
+To guard your business against collapsing, take stock of every expense, regardless of how small it is, it matters.
+Stop the syndrome of “it’s my business”

 Leverage Comparative Advantage